Special ruling for expatriates

 Work and residence permit

 According to the current Austrian legal regulations, individuals who wish to take up employment in Austria basically need a work permit and residence permit unless they are citizens of a country that is a member of the European Union, the European Economic Area, or Switzerland.
-Special rules apply for new EU citizens from Croatia.
+Special provisions apply for British citizens as of 01.01.2021 (please see below).

-Nevertheless, EU/EEA and Swiss nationals (including new EU citizens) must apply for a registration certificate (EU-Anmeldebescheinigung) at the competent immigration authority within four months of arrival if they intend to stay longer than three months in Austria.
-The registration certificate is only qualified as a kind of registration requirement and not a permit.
+Nevertheless, EU/EEA and Swiss nationals must apply for a registration certificate (EU-Anmeldebescheinigung) at the competent immigration authority within four months of arrival if they intend to stay longer than three months in Austria.
+The registration certificate is only qualified as a kind of registration requirement and not as a permit as such.

 In case of employing third-country nationals (Non-EU/EEA or Swiss nationals) in Austria, the employer or the individual generally must apply for a permit at the local immigration authority or the Austrian Consulate abroad.
 As of 1 October 2017, new regulations regarding Intra-Corporate Transferees (ICT), introduced by EU law, are in force.
 This combined work and residence permit is designed for highly skilled employees (so-called ‘executive employees’, ‘specialists', or ‘trainees’; trainees must hold a university degree).
 They must be transferred from an undertaking established outside the territory of an EU member state to an entity belonging to the undertaking or to the same group of undertakings that is established in Austria (ICT).
 The permit is issued for one year and is eligible for extension for up to three years in total with regard to executive employees or specialists.
 Trainees are not eligible for extension.